rwieruch/blog_robinwieruch_content/react-semantic-ui-tutorial.md

 export default LoginForm;
 {{< /highlight >}}

 The output can be seen {{% a_blank "here" "https://codesandbox.io/embed/p7446xvn0" %}}.
 In the code block above, form fields in Semantic UI are created by using `Form.Field`. {{% a_blank "Form.Field" "https://react.semantic-ui.com/collections/form/#content-field" %}} is a form element that contains a input and a label.
+However, using the shorthand method would lead to the following:

 {{< highlight javascript >}}
-// without shorthand method
+// with shorthand props
 import React from 'react';
 import { Form } from 'semantic-ui-react';